 Note: If you do not have a profile on Cisco.com, you can obtain a login and create a user profile at the Cisco.com Registration page.
 After you register a Cisco.com account, you must associate a Service Contract to your Cisco.com login profile.

 The feedback link is located in the upper right-hand corner of Bug Search.
 This form allows you to report general feedback or problems with Bug Search.
 Every feedback submission is reviewed by the Bug Search Support Team.
-We can only contact you if your information is provided in the form.
-If you provide your contact information, this gives us permission to contact you about the feedback submission.
+If you provide your contact information, we can reach out to you about the feedback submission.

-There are two main search options available in Bug Search:
+There are four main search options available in Bug Search: